ElektraInitiative/libelektra/doc/decisions/1_in_discussion/change_tracking.md

 - not duplicate data for each plugin that wants change tracking
 - work with all allowed sequences of `kdbGet` and `kdbSet` as [per this decision](operation_sequences.md)

+We only want to track changes that are done by the user, not changes that are done by plugins.
+I.e. the scope of change tracking is on what happens _outside_ of `kdbGet` and `kdbSet`.

 The library `libelektra-core` must be kept minimal.

 ## Assumptions

 - It is possible to do change tracking with reasonable memory and computation overhead
 - It is possible to design a single change tracking API that is useful for all existing and future plugins
+- False positivies are okay
+  - this may happend when some keys may have been changed by the user, but have subsequentially been "unchanged" by a transformation plugin
+    Scenario: hypothetical plugin that converts all values to UPPERCASE.
+      - user gets key `system:/background` with value `RED`
+      - user changes it to `red`
+      - changetracking detects that value has been changed, because `RED` != `red`
+      - plugin changes value to UPPERCASE `RED`
+      - consumers of the changetracking API will now get a false positive if they query whether `system:/background` has been changed

+- False negatives are not okay

 ## Considered Alternatives

-### Alternative 1 - Per-parent key tracking within `libelektra-kdb`
+### Alternative 1 - Tracking withn `libelektra-kdb`

-Do the per-parent-key tracking within `libelektra-kdb`, within the `kdbGet` and `kdbSet` operations.
+Do the tracking within `libelektra-kdb`, within the `kdbGet` and `kdbSet` operations.

-Essentially, we'd have a 'giant' hashmap in the form of (parent key)->(KeySet) for all parent keys that were used for a `kdbGet` operation in the lifetime of the `kdb` instance.
+Essentially, we'd have a 'giant' keyset for all keys that were used returned by a `kdbGet` operation in the lifetime of the `kdb` instance.
 We also need to update it on `kdbSet` so that a future `kdbSet` operation without a `kdbGet` will also work.

-When change tracking is enabled, this one will have the most memory overhead, as we need to deep-dup every key we have read or stored.
+This approach does not limit which sequences of `kdbGet` and `kdbSet` calls are valid.

+With Elektra's global copy-on-write approach, the memory overhead of this approach shouldn't be too concerning.

-### Alternative 2 - Per-parent key tracking with meta keys
+### Alternative 2 - Tracking with meta keys

-Do the per-parent-key tracking within `libelektra-kdb`, but with meta keys.
+Do the tracking within `libelektra-kdb`, but with meta keys.

 Essentially the same approach as above, but instead of deep-duping, we add the original value as a metakey to every key.
 Not yet clear how we handle changes to metadata then.